S

 Grouping Aggregation

-In a group row, columns with an aggregation show their computed value.
-Non-grouped columns without an aggregation are hidden in the group header to avoid confusion.
+In group rows, columns with an aggregation display their summarized value.
+Columns that are neither grouped nor aggregated are hidden in the group header row to avoid misleading output.

 Quick guide

-1. Turn on Grouping and choose one or more group-by columns.
+1. Enable Grouping and choose one or more group-by columns.

-2. Open Column settings → Aggregation for the columns you want to summarize.
+2. Open Column settings → Aggregation for each column you want to summarize.

-3. Select a function: Sum, Avg, Min, Max, Count, Count distinct, or Mode.
+3. Select one of the available functions: Sum, Avg, Min, Max, Count, Count distinct, or Mode.

-4. Preview results live in the group header row.
+4. Review the result in the group header row.

 At a glance